The type of PTO policy you choose has a strong effect on your company culture.

 What makes a good PTO policy?

 "The best PTO policy offers flexible, diverse and portable benefits to mirror today's workforce," said Rob Whalen, CEO and co-founder of PTO Exchange.
-"It's a win-win if both the employee and the employer are happy and benefitting from the policy."
+"It's a win-win if both the employee and the employer are happy and benefiting from the policy."

 Here are some ways you can create a good PTO policy.